 The boat arrives right in the middle of the lobby and then makes its way through the narrow canal directly into the Caribbean Sea.
 The boats are fairly small, and can only hold 20 passengers at a time.
 If you want to visit at a busy time, you may need to wait your turn.

 On my visit, I did not opt to stay at Renaissance Hotel.
-The prices were nearly $400 per night for my dates, so it just did not make sense for me to stay there.
+The prices were nearly $400 per night for my dates, so it just did not make sense for me to stay there as a solo traveler in Aruba.
 However, if you are a family of four, then staying at the hotel would be more cost effective rather than buying four day passes.
 So, it really just depends on your circumstance.

 The lowest price I see nowadays for the hotel starts at $250 and climbs up to over $500 a night, depending on the room size.
 On the bright side, staying at Renaissance Hotel guarantees you access to Flamingo Beach Aruba during your trip.
 You won’t have to worry about day passes selling out and missing those bright birds.